Bloomfield Road: History

 The capacity of the ground was reduced to 30,000 in the late 1960s when new seating was installed.
 During the following decade, the board introduced seats in the East Paddock, a move that proved so unpopular that it was reversed within twelve months.

 A roof was put up over the Spion Kop at the north end of the ground, with BLACKPOOL FOOTBALL CLUB painted on its rear; however, it was taken down in 1981 after only twenty years.
-The council thought it was dangerous, but the club could not afford to repair the roof, so it was torn off, leaving the visiting fans exposed to the elements for the next two decades.
+The council thought it was dangerous, but the club could not afford to repair the roof, so it was removed, leaving the visiting fans exposed to the elements for the next two decades.
 A knock-on effect was the removal of seats that had been put into the East Stand.
 These seats were supposedly a very poor idea as the first three rows were below pitch level, thus providing a poor vantage point from which to watch games.

 The final Christmas Day fixture at Bloomfield Road occurred in 1965, with the visit of Blackburn Rovers.
-The Football League announced: "Christmas Day matches were dropped from our calendar when it became obvious to all concerned — spectators, players and officials alike — that people preferred to spend the day at home."
+The Football League announced: "Christmas Day matches were dropped from our calendar when it became obvious to all concerned – spectators, players and officials alike – that people preferred to spend the day at home."

-Ammonia was thrown on the Spion Kop towards the end of a 7 October 1968 Division Two derby with Blackburn Rovers.
+Ammonia was thrown on the Spion Kop towards the end of a 7 October 1968 Second Division derby with Blackburn Rovers.
 Numerous fans were injured by the indiscriminate throwing of the substance.
-Several were taken to hospital, and four spectators – including a police officer – were detained overnight.
+Several were taken to hospital, and four spectators, including a police officer, were detained overnight.
 The incident made front-page headlines nationally as "alarming and frightening developments" in football hooliganism.
 "A night of soccer madness and the madness did not end in the ground, for further incidents occurred outside."

 The Kop Shop opened for the first time for the visit of Everton on 19 September 1970.
 Located in a disused ticket office in the north-east corner of the ground, the shop was run by the supporters' club and made available a full range of football souvenirs, including badges, pens, scarves and pennants.

-On 24 August 1974, 17-year-old Blackpool fan Kevin Olsson was fatally stabbed behind the Spion Kop after a game against Bolton Wanderers.
+On 24 August 1974, 17-year-old Blackpool fan Kevin Olsson was fatally stabbed at the rear of the Spion Kop during a game against Bolton Wanderers.

 On 17 March 1986, the club's directors announced that they were ready to sell the Bloomfield Road ground as a site for a supermarket.
 A lucrative deal was being discussed with a Manchester development company.
 Forthcoming safety measures meant that both the West and South stands would likely be condemned the following year, otherwise the club would have to spend £2 million on improvements.
 With the sale, the directors wanted to clear the football club's debts and move to nearby Blackpool Borough's rugby ground on Princess Street.
 The scheme was rejected by the town council the following month, at which point the board of directors decided to put the club up for sale.